ndrhrslza/ccm_blue/README.md

       ![image](https://github.com/ndrhrslza/ccm_blue/assets/85787305/a074772e-1270-4bde-ae0b-117ef09c588f)

-12. **Hashing and Sanitizing Input**:
+12. **Input Validation and Sanitizing Input**:
-    - User inputs are hashed to enhance password security, and sanitized to prevent injection attacks.
+    - User inputs are validated to ensure only right format are accepted, and sanitized to prevent injection attacks.

       <br>**sanitizing input in  `form.php`** <br>
       ```php